Call Me D-Nice

 Call Me D-Nice is the debut studio album by American rapper D-Nice.
-It was released in 1990 via Jive Records and produced entirely by D-Nice.
-The album peaked at number 75 on the Billboard 200 and number 12 on the Top R&B/Hip-Hop Albums.
-Its self-titled lead single peaked at number 1 on the Hot Rap Songs and number 19 on the Hot R&B/Hip-Hop Songs, and the second single "Crumbs on the Table" also peaked at number 17 on the Hot Rap Songs.
+It was released in 1990 via Jive Records and produced primarily by D-Nice.
+The album peaked at number 75 on the Billboard 200 and number 12 on the Top R&B/Hip-Hop Albums chart.
+Its self-titled lead single peaked at number one on the Hot Rap Songs chart and number 19 on the Hot R&B/Hip-Hop Songs chart, and the second single "Crumbs on the Table" also peaked at number 17 on the Hot Rap Songs chart.